ncelebic/telegram-radarr-bot/Readme.md

 ### Notifications - Not ported yet
+### As Radarr has built in telegram notification settings, I don't feel it is necessary to fix this.
+It currently does not work
 Radarr can be setup to send notifications to a user or a group chat when new content is added.

 * In Radarr go to `Settings` > `Connect` > `+` > `Custom Script`